 Sometimes, you’ll find some files get lost from your computer after the Windows Update.
 At this time, you will be eager to find them back.
 This post tells you how to do:

-You must be eager to know the way to recover lost files after Windows update if you find needed files disappear after the update is finished.
+You must be eager to know the way to recover lost files after Windows update if you find needed files disappeared after the update.

 Chrome Starts to Flicker/Flash When Opening